Fifth person in the world cured of HIV: here's his story

 His bone marrow donor will be resistant to HIV infection.
 A rare mutation that could have put Paul in HIV remission.

 “This is a very rare mutation.
-It exists in about one percent of the population.
-So it's not something that we find very often," explained infectious disease specialist Dr. Dana Dikter.
+It occurs in approximately one percent of the population.
+So it's not something we find very often,” explained infectious disease specialist Dr. Dana Dikter.

 Chemotherapy for a transplant is debilitating, the result is impressive.
 Leukemia remained in remission.

-“It was the best news I have ever heard,” Paul admitted.
+“It was the best news I ever heard,” Paul admitted.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York